 - If the student is on a probationary status within the MLS program, a signed statement of understanding, generated by the MLS program director, concerning the probationary requirements to be met by the student, must be in the student's file in the MLS program office.

 - All required coursework must be successfully accomplished in the freshman, sophomore, and junior years prior to the start of the Summer Session with official verification displayed on the UND transcript.

-- All MLS courses prior to the Summer Semester of the senior year must be at a letter grade of a C or better.
+- All MLS courses must be at a letter grade of a C or better.

 - Two semesters of the junior year must be on campus unless the student holds a prior BS or BA degree, has earned MLT certification, is a member of a Western College Alliance for Medical Laboratory Science (WCAMLS) college/university or, in the Mayo Cohort Program.